 When ready to serve, remove the sides of the pan and then slide a long knife between the parchment paper and the metal bottom to loosen and remove the sides.
 Peel off the parchment.
 Sprinkle crushed Oreos over the top of the cake to decorate.

 Place the cake on a serving plate, slice into wedges with a serrated knife, and serve.
 Run the knife under hot water each time you make a cut to ensure clean slices.

 - Be sure that you bring your cream cheese to room temperature before beginning to assemble your cake, or it will be close to impossible to achieve a smooth batter.
 Depending on the temperature of your kitchen, this can take up to a few hours, so plan ahead.

-- When shaping the crust in the prepared pan, use a one-cup dry measure to press the crust flat and evenly up the sides of the pan and across the bottom.
+- When shaping the crust in the prepared pan, use a 1 cup dry measure to press the crust flat and evenly up the sides of the pan and across the bottom.

-- The cheesecake will keep refrigerated for up to 3 days and can be frozen, tightly wrapped in plastic wrap and a sheet of tin foil for up to a month.
+- The cheesecake will keep refrigerated for up to three days and can be frozen, tightly wrapped in plastic wrap and a sheet of tin foil for up to a month.

 - You may substitute granulated sugar for the brown sugar.